harmony-ai-solutions/vnge-harmony-link-plugin/memory-bank/activeContext.md

 # VNGE Harmony Link Plugin - Active Context

 ## Current Work Focus
+**JUST COMPLETED**: Created a configurable logging wrapper system to replace all print() statements throughout the VNGE Harmony Link Plugin codebase.

+**CURRENT STATUS**: Logging system is implemented and partially deployed.
+Core infrastructure complete, with ~50% of print statements converted to proper logging calls.
+Remaining work involves systematic replacement of print statements across all remaining modules.

-**JUST COMPLETED**: Entity Setup Enhancement - Comprehensive automated entity setup system that eliminates manual configuration requirements for users.
-This major enhancement provides seamless entity discovery, visual mapping interface, and intelligent pre-population of existing configurations.
+**PREVIOUS MAJOR COMPLETION**: Entity Setup Enhancement - Comprehensive automated entity setup system that eliminates manual configuration requirements for users.

-The primary focus continues on enhancing the Movement module's execution and refining plugin integration.
-This includes addressing issues with scene data initialization and implementing advanced target handling features.
+The focus continues on enhancing the Movement module's execution and refining plugin integration, now with proper logging infrastructure in place.

 ### Animation System Extension (Priority: High)
 The current implementation has hardcoded animation mappings in `AnimationMapper._load_animation_mappings()`.
 With the comprehensive `animation_list_short.json` available, the next major step is extending the system to dynamically utilize the full VNGE animation database.